Updated April 28, 2020

 What are the best ways to avoid contracting the coronavirus?

 The CDC recommends good-sense tips to prevent the spread of the disease: Avoid close contact with other individuals (hold conversations from a distance of at least 6 feet), and stay home when you are sick.
 Cough or sneeze into a tissue, then safely discard.
 Avoid touching your eyes, nose, and mouth while in public places.
-Clean and disinfect objects that are touched frequently (such as shopping carts and public transportation surfaces) with an alcohol-based disinfectant spray or wipe.11 Practice social distancing, especially in poorly ventilated spaces.14
+Wear a homemade cloth facemask to prevent the spread of respiratory droplets in public.16 Clean and disinfect objects that are touched frequently (such as shopping carts and public transportation surfaces) with an alcohol-based disinfectant spray or wipe.11 Practice social distancing, especially in poorly ventilated spaces.14

 Do facemasks protect against the spread of the virus?
 If so, which type of mask is best?

-It is not recommended that healthy people wear a facemask.
-Facemasks should only be used by people who show signs and symptoms of COVID-19, according to the CDC, to help prevent the spread of respiratory droplets and avoid transmitting the illness to others.11 The most effective masks for those who are sick (or caring for someone who is sick) are N95 masks, which block 95% of small particles.8 The surgeon general has urged those who are healthy to stop buying masks, since stockpiling will create a shortage for healthcare professionals.8
+After much debate, the CDC recommends that everyone – even those who appear healthy – wear a homemade cloth facemask when leaving the house.16 Cloth facemasks are not guaranteed to shield you from infection, but they help prevent the spread of respiratory droplets from your mouth and nose to reduce the chances of transmitting the illness to others if you are infected but asymptomatic.
+The most effective masks for those who are sick with COVID-19 (or caring for someone who is sick) are N95 masks, which block 95% of small particles.8 The CDC has urged those who are healthy not to buy N95 masks, since stockpiling has created a critical shortage for healthcare professionals.

 Does washing hands with soap and water help?
 Is antibacterial necessary?